Under the Radar Over the Top: Stuff the Turkey X-Mas Tour dates

+Other variates

 Deluxe VIP Fan Box

-A second, even more limited edition of the album, entitled the Under The Radar Over The Top Deluxe VIP Fan Box, includes the same content as the Limited Edition version along with a Scooter flag, Scooter dog tags, and 5 post cards featuring the band members, and a special box featuring images from the photoshoot of the NSA location on the cover of the album.
+A second, even more limited edition of the album, entitled the Under the Radar Over the Top Deluxe VIP Fan Box, includes the same content as the Limited Edition version along with a Scooter flag, Scooter dog tags, and 5 post cards featuring the band members, and a special box featuring images from the photoshoot of the NSA location on the cover of the album.

 UK edition

 The UK version features a different cover and includes a DVD with all the group's music videos from "Hyper Hyper" to "Jump That Rock (Whatever You Want)", similar to the German re-release of Jumping All Over the World.
 The album sold 8,000 copies in the first week after release and entered the official UK album charts at number 62.